Academic Policies

 3. If after conducting the investigation identified in Paragraph B1 the Vice Dean determines that dismissal is not appropriate, he or she shall attempt to resolve the matter without formal hearing.
 The respondent may insist on a hearing before the discipline committee at any time after the Vice Dean determines that dismissal is not appropriate (or the Dean so decides on appeal of a decision of the Vice Dean to dismiss).
 Resolution without a hearing will usually entail an agreed statement of facts and a sanction.
 The Vice Dean shall keep the complainant informed of any progress toward a resolution and shall take the complainant’s views into consideration, but the nature of any resolution shall be decided between the Vice Dean and the respondent.
 In evaluating whether a dismissal is appropriate, and, if not, whether to seek a resolution of the complaint without formal hearing and the nature of the resolution, the Vice Dean may consult with any member of the faculty or administration other than faculty members of the Discipline Committee.
 A resolution without formal hearing requires the agreement of a majority of the faculty members of the Executive Committee.
 The respondent may have the assistance of any adviser, whether from inside the Law School or not, in negotiation of a resolution or in the event of a formal hearing as hereafter described.
 If a resolution without a hearing is not possible, the Vice Dean shall proceed as described hereafter.

-4. If the matter is not resolved without hearing as described above, the Vice Dean (or his or her designee) shall prosecute the alleged rules violation against the respondent.
+4. If the matter is not resolved without hearing as described above, the Vice Dean (or their designee) shall prosecute the alleged rules violation against the respondent.
 From this point in the proceeding, the “parties” are the prosecutor and the respondent.
 If the Vice Dean is not the prosecutor, he or she shall provide the prosecutor with the file and consult as requested by the prosecutor.
 The complainant and respondent shall be informed of the identity of the prosecutor.
-The Vice Dean shall notify the chair of the Discipline Committee and he or she shall convene a hearing panel pursuant to paragraph A. The Vice Dean shall provide the hearing panel with a copy of his or her file in the matter, including the results of the investigation, but not the terms proposed for resolving the matter without a hearing.
+The Vice Dean shall notify the chair of the Discipline Committee and he or she shall convene a hearing panel pursuant to paragraph A. The Vice Dean shall provide the hearing panel with a copy of their file in the matter, including the results of the investigation, but not the terms proposed for resolving the matter without a hearing.
 The prosecutor shall prepare a document (“the charge”) describing the conduct that allegedly constitutes a rules violation and shall specify the rule violated.
 The charge shall be served on the respondent in person or by registered or certified mail or an express mail service at the respondent’s local address on file with the law school and if school is not in session, at the respondent’s permanent address on file with the law school.
 The charge shall be served within 20 days of the date that the respondent exercises the right to a formal hearing or the faculty members of the Executive Committee or the respondent inform the Vice Dean that a resolution without a formal hearing is not possible.
 The allegations and the charge shall be deemed denied by the respondent, but the respondent may serve an answer to the allegations in the charge within fourteen days after the charge is served.
-The answer shall be served on the prosecutor in person or by registered mail or an express mail service to his or her law school office.
+The answer shall be served on the prosecutor in person or by registered mail or an express mail service to their law school office.
 The answer may simply deny the accusations or specify the respondent’s position.
 The hearing shall commence two weeks after the charge is served or a reasonable time thereafter unless (a) the respondent waives a hearing and the hearing panel concludes that no hearing is needed, or (b) a party shows the discipline committee good cause why the hearing should be postponed, or (c) both parties and the chair of the hearing panel agree to a postponement.

 5. Unless otherwise stated in these rules or required by law, all proceedings described in this Part B shall be confidential except for participants to the proceedings and others whose assistance is reasonably necessary to effectuate the purpose of these rules.
 The respondent may elect in writing to the Vice Dean to waive confidentiality generally or for a particular person or entity.
 Confidentiality shall not extend to reports to the law school community to the extent described in paragraph 9.